 - FDsys (free) - the daily edition is posted back to 1994, and the bound edition is available back to December 1998;

 - Thomas has the Record free back to the 101st Congress (1989-90).

 - Lexis (LEGIS;RECORD) and Westlaw (CR) have the Record back to January 3, 1985;

-- Hein Online - the U.S. Congressional Documents Collection includes back issues of both the bound and daily Congressional Record (subscription only);
+- Hein Online - the U.S. Congressional Documents Collection includes the bound Congressional Record back to inception) and the daily from 1980 to the present (subscription only);

 - ProQuest Congressional has the daily Record from volume 139 (99th Congress / 1985-1986) to present; the ProQuest Congressional Record Permanent Digital Collection covering 1873-1997 is sold as an add-on subscription (available through many academic and membership law library websites, including the New York Law Institute); and